sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-Kubernetes labels that will be added to the nodes
+Kubernetes labels that will be added to the nodes.

 ## .spec.kubernetes.nodePools.name